-Uploaded on Wednesday 24 June, 2020 to the banking cartel
+Uploaded on Wednesday 24 June, 2020 to the illusion of money

 The components impacting interest rates

 There are various factors which can affect interest rates.
 When viewed as a price point which fluctuates according to market forces, the conclusion is reached that interest rates reflect the rental price for money.
 When the economy expands through the injection of liquidity, the supply of money goes up and the price of interest rates is lowered.
 When lending goes up, the price of interest rates is increased to reflect the demand for loans.
 This tutorial showcases the ways in which the supply and demand impact interest rates.

 This video is courtesy of the Khan Academy whose YouTube channel is available here.

 Ellen Hodgson Brown, President & Founder of the Public Banking Institute (PBI) and author of such books as "The Web of Debt", The Public Bank Solution", addresses the PBI 2012 conference in Philadelphia.

 Victoria Grant, seen here aged 12 years old, addresses the first annual Public Banking Conference in Philadelphia, PA.
 Her father and she discovered that the debt money system was what was wrong with the Canadian economy and decided to do something about it.